PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--name` (string): Name of the sensor alert profile.
 - `--conditions` (array): List of conditions that will cause the profile to send an alert.
 - `--schedule` (object): The sensor schedule to use with the alert profile.
-- `--recipients` (object): List of recipients that will recieve the alert.
+- `--recipients` (object): List of recipients that will receive the alert.
 - `--serials` (array): List of device serials assigned to this sensor alert profile.